Taste is personal... so you deserve an

 We firmly believe that building trust and maintaining integrity is integral to maximizing relevance across a multitude of verticals.

-Our focus remains on celebrating and accommodating diversify of taste and growing revenue.
+Our focus remains on celebrating and accommodating diversify of taste and supporting independent restaurants.

 Our technology was developed with foundational security that safeguards data against internal and external manipulation.